POTTSTOWN PA – Only “supercalifragilisticexpialidocious!” can describe the excitement thatunder way at Steel River Playhouse, 245 E. High St.

 Tickets Available Now for Purchase

 Tickets are now available for purchase online; by calling the Steel River box office at 610-970-1199, or by sending an e-mail to info@steelriver.org.
-Shows are scheduled for
+Remaining shows are scheduled on

 Tickets cost $29 for adults, $24 for seniors age 65 and older, and $17 for students and children.
 Performances run for about 2 hours and 30 minutes, with one intermission.